-Children Incorporated today announced the launch of its inaugural blogging series: On the Road.
-Starting this week, the international child sponsorship organization will take readers on a real-time, virtual journey to actual site visits as far as Bolivia and close to home as Kentucky.
+Today, Children Incorporated announced the launch of its inaugural blogging series: On the Road.
+Starting this week, the international child sponsorship organization will take readers on a real-time, virtual journey to actual sites as far as Bolivia and Kenya and close to home as Kentucky.

-“We rely on the support of donors and sponsors to provide the basic essentials to children in need around the globe,” said Children Incorporated president and CEO Ron Carter.
+“We rely on the support of sponsors and donors to provide the basic essentials to children in need around the globe,” said Children Incorporated president and CEO, Ron Carter.
 “We want people to see the true impact of their support on the ground.”

-The On the Road series will continue through April and into early May.
-CI staff will be traveling through Bolivia from March 30-April 8 and Kentucky from April 11-15.
+Children Incorporated staff will be traveling through Bolivia from March 30-April 8,2016 and Kentucky from April 11-15, 2016.
 A summary of the project will be presented at an open house at the organization’s new headquarters in Richmond, Virginia on April 28.

-Upon their arrival in Montero, they will help inaugurate a school expansion funded by Children Incorporated donors and overseen by architect Roberto Andrade, who was once a Children Incorporated sponsor child himself.
+Upon their arrival in Montero, they will help inaugurate a school expansion funded by Children Incorporated donors and overseen by architect Roberto Andrade, who was once a Children Incorporated sponsored child himself.

-Immediately after their return from Bolivia, Callahan will hit the road again, this time driving to Kentucky to work with families financially devastated by the coal mining industry’s decline.
+Immediately after her return from Bolivia, Shelley Callahan will hit the road again, this time driving to Kentucky to work with families financially devastated by the coal mining industry’s decline.

-The Kentucky blog series will follow Callahan and project specialist for US programs Shelley Oxenham, as well as the family resource coordinators who serve as Children Incorporated volunteers at the schools.
-Stops are planned in Whitley, Breathitt County, Wolfe County and Jackson.
+The Kentucky blog series will follow her and project specialist for U.S. programs Shelley Oxenham, as well as the family resource coordinators who serve as Children Incorporated volunteers at the schools.
+Stops are planned in Whitley, Breathitt County, Wolfe County and Jackson County.

-Children Incorporated relies on donors and sponsors to provide opportunities to children around the world.
+Children Incorporated relies on sponsors and donors to provide opportunities to children around the world.
 For $30 a month, a sponsor can provide food, clothing, healthcare and education to a child in need.

 Visit www.childrenincorporated.org/ontheroad to follow the journey.
 Follow Children Incorporated on Facebook, Twitter and Instagram for additional updates from the On the Road tour.